roaga/SimCity-ai/README.md

 computeHappiness() => Currently unused

+# QuickMap
+  - Never used, but is a potentially more memory-efficient way to access large grids
+  - Instead of storing empty grid locations, it keeps a dynamic dictionary/"HashMap" of spots that were filled and what they were filled with
+The tree is made up of node objects with children.

+# Reinforcement Learning
+Reinforcement Learning is a form of artificial intelligence commonly used to play games.
+In the process, there is an agent, or the actual AI, and environment, the game itself where the agent is attempting to maximize some reward value given by the environment.
+During each state of the environment, the agent selects from a set of available actions, which then transitions the environment to the next state and modifies the reward value.
+The agent's goal is to maximize the reward value at the conclusion of the game by selecting the optimal actions for each state.
+Traditionally, this has been done using Q learning, where the agent keeps a table of values that map each state to the highest possible reward values for that state.
+However, for more complex games such as chess and sim city, there are too many states to keep track of with modern computer limitations.

+AlphaZero is a chess program which solves this problem by using a combination of the Monte Carlo Tree Search and a deep neural network.
+We have implemented this process to train an AI to play our version of SimCity, which can be found in the file game.py.

 # Monte Carlo Tree Search (MCTS)
 The Node class:
   - getNumChildren() => number of children nodes associated with the node